We wish to create a learning space for women to connect body, mind and spirit - therefore facilitating

 I am a passionate yogini and lifetime learner therefore have recently completed a 20 year dream to train as a yoga teacher at Contemporary Teacher Training in Auckland, New Zealand.
 When I’m not working I can be found at any spare moment on my yoga mat or teaching at Flow Hot Yoga in Christchurch.

 Over the years I have been surprised and delighted to reveal the depths of the learning available through an ongoing commitment to practising yoga, breath work, meditation and mindfulness; all of which have profoundly transformed the quality of my life and those I live in relationship with.

-I am deeply humbled to be working with Lorna and in a constant state of ‘goosebump’ to have birthed Opti-mum, designed for families who deserve to be gently guided through an extraordinary, yet ordinary life transition.
+I am deeply humbled to be working with families who are willing to be gently guided through an extraordinary, yet ordinary life transition.